kgroveshok/z80-homebrew/WORD-LIST.md

 ## Constants (i.e. Useful memory addresses that can set or get features)

-### SPITIME ( -- u1 )   Pushes address of the SPI pulse counter/delay to stack
+### SPITIME ( -- u1 )   Pushes address of the SPI pulse counter/delay to stack | DONE

-### If using BANK devices then leave as is.
+ If using BANK devices then leave as is.

-### Only really useful for the CARTDEV where other devices may be too far or slow.
+ Only really useful for the CARTDEV where other devices may be far too slow.
 In particular

-### the multiplexing of the PicoSPINet device which might not be running fast enough for all of the nodes
+ the multiplexing of the PicoSPINet addon which might not be running fast enough for all of the nodes

-### VA ( -- u1 )   Pushes address of block of memory used for v1..5
+### VA ( -- u1 )   Pushes address of block of memory used for v1..5 | DONE

 ### SYMBOL ( u1 -- )  Get the address of a system symbol from a look up table to TOS  | DONE